mzmehmood1/mzmehmood1.github.io/index.md

 Welcome!

-I’m a PhD candidate at UC Berkeley, in the [Business and Public Policy group]("https://haas.berkeley.edu/bpp) at the Haas School of Business.
+I’m a PhD candidate at UC Berkeley in the Business and Public Policy group at the Haas School of Business.
 I hold a Masters in Public Policy from the Harvard Kennedy School, and a BSc. (honors) in Economics from the Lahore University of Management Sciences (Pakistan).

 My research interests are in Development Economics and Political Economy.